 1950 – 2002

-By ’50, the company was able to recover from World War II.
+By ’50, the company had recovered from World War II.
 Production had to be significantly reduced during the war as the stock of raw materials ran out.
-Now production has been restored.
+Now, production has been restored.

 The general appearance of the logo was preserved.
 The arrow and the name remained.
 However, their fonts “lost weight,” showing a decrease in income and the difficult times the company had to go through.
 The bottom lettering has changed.
 Wrigley’s Spearmint was no longer positioned as the best.
 The caption was made simple: chewing gum.